MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_CreateReport.md

 - **Choose a report template**

   - From the navigation menu on the left, select **Reporting** > **Templates**.
-  - If you don’t find the template that you’re looking for, select **Explore all templates** to access a comprehensive list sorted by category.
+  - If you donâ€™t find the template that youâ€™re looking for, select **Explore all templates** to access a comprehensive list sorted by category.

   Optionally, you can use the search bar to find specific templates by entering relevant keywords.